Baba Diawara: Sevilla

 Diawara signed with Sevilla FC on 17 January 2012, penning a 4 1/2-year contract.
-He made his La Liga debut on the 29th, coming on as a substitute for José Antonio Reyes late into the first half of a 2–1 loss at Málaga CF. His first goal came on 3 March, starting the first time due to Álvaro Negredo's injury and equalising in a 1–1 draw against Atlético Madrid at the Ramón Sánchez Pizjuán Stadium.
+He made his La Liga debut on the 29th, coming on as a substitute for José Antonio Reyes late into the first half of a 2–1 loss at Málaga CF. His first goal came on 3 March, starting the first time due to Álvaro Negredo's injury and equalising in a 1–1 draw against Atlético Madrid at the Ramón Sánchez-Pizjuán Stadium.

 On 17 April 2012, Diawara scored the opening goal in the new National Stadium in Warsaw, during a friendly with local Legia Warsaw, adding another in a 2–0 win.
 He netted twice on 5 May as Sevilla won 5–2 in their final home match of the season, against Rayo Vallecano.
-In the following campaign he did not find the net, featuring mainly from the bench.
+In the following campaign he did not find the net in the league, featuring mainly from the bench.

 In July 2013, Diawara was one of three Sevilla players deemed surplus to requirements by coach Unai Emery.
 On 19 August, he was loaned to fellow Spaniards Levante UD for the duration of 2013–14.